Outdoor Dining in Ventura

 Why not indeed?
 And Ventura’s restaurants have taken up the sunny siren call.
 Ventura has long had outdoor dining — from Ventura Harbor Village restaurants lining the shimmering harbor waters to many of our restaurants downtown and all around town.

-And now, until at least January of 2021 (and possibly longer), Ventura is putting our lovely outdoors to even greater use, closing down some five blocks of Main Street, so that restaurants (and stores) can spill out into the street.
-On a soft Ventura evening, there is a European feel in the air: strolling couples and families, store owners chatting curbside, children skipping in the street, diners and cocktail enjoyers, raising forks and glasses in the evening light.
+And, of late, Ventura has put our lovely outdoors to even greater use, closing down some five blocks of Main Street, so that restaurants can spill out into the street.
+What began with the pandemic may become permanent (stay tuned), but for now, on a soft Ventura evening, there is a European feel in the air: strolling couples and families, store owners chatting curbside, children skipping in the street, diners and cocktail enjoyers, raising forks and glasses in the evening light.
 Makeshift picket fences, white roses, jaunty umbrellas; the sea breeze enjoying the walk too, playfully lifting the corners of linen tablecloths.

 You get the point.
 In Ventura, when it comes to outdoor dining, the world is your oyster.